 Usually, there will be links or buttons on profiles to block or report individuals.

 9 Tell loved ones you’re using a dating website

 Don’t be afraid to tell people you trust that you’re talking to someone online – more than six million UK adults visit dating sites each month.

 Let someone know if you’re asked for money.
 The objective viewpoint they can offer is crucial if you’re emotionally involved.

 10 Report an online dating scammer

 If you’ve been scammed for money from someone you met online, inform the website immediately.

 Also consider contacting the police to report it.
 You should also report it to Action Fraud, the UK’s national fraud and crime reporting centre.

 Dating websites usually aren’t liable for losses you incur while using them, unless you can argue that the service wasn’t provided with reasonable care and skill, or there were checks the website said it would carry out and didn’t.

-For more tips, see our guide to reporting a scam.
+For more tips, see our reporting a scam.